MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 Link handling is validated by the browser using a `web-app-origin-association` JSON file that is located on the origin.
 The origin file further fine-tunes the included or excluded paths at the origin.
 For detailed instructions about testing the URL handler, navigate to [PWAs as URL Handlers][GithubWicgPwaUrlHandlerBlobMainExplainerMd].

-To preview URL link handling in Microsoft Edge on Windows, navigate to [Turning on experimental features](#turning-on-experimental-features) and turn on **Desktop PWA URL Handling**.
+To preview URL link handling in Microsoft Edge on Windows, navigate to [Turn on experimental features](#turn-on-experimental-features) and turn on **Desktop PWA URL Handling**.

 ### Example of the url_handlers in the manifest